halfwit/x9dev/README.md

 __*THIS IS A WORK IN PROGRESS*__

- - this is still in the design phase, though some code exists; no draw calls have been written yet.

 x9dev is an x11 server which interacts with plan9's /dev filesystem.
-This started as a fork of http://plan9.stanleylieber.com/pkg/386/equis-2012.01.11.tbz
+This started as a fork of [equis](http://plan9.stanleylieber.com/pkg/386/equis-2012.01.11.tbz)

 ## Usage

-`x9dev [-u] [-s screen]`

-- `-u` creates a unique session
-- `-s screen` attaches to a named session

-`x9dev` is meant to be called via an external dial implementation.
-For example, with x9srv on a POSIX system

-`tlsclient 'tcp!192.168.1.2!17019' x9dev`
+`x9dev [-D]` should be ran in a chroot, where your plan9 /dev/draw has been imported.

 ## Building